zhangys11/blockchain/README.md

 npm run dev
 ```

 The dApp needs gas to operate.
 Get some sepoliaETH from https://faucet.sepolia.com/ (you need to have a sepolia account).
+If you use polygon mumbai, get Matic tokens from https://mumbaifaucet.com/

 ![faucet](./images/faucet.png)